StackExchange/dnscontrol/documentation/commands/init.md

 Done.
 ?
 Compare domains in dnsconfig.js with zones at Cloudflare?
 Yes

-$ dnscontrol get-zones --format=nameonly -- cloudflare - all
+$ dnscontrol get-zones --format=nameonly -- cloudflare_primary - all
 Zones at Cloudflare compared with dnsconfig.js:
   In both          : example.com
   Only in config   : (none)